soniah/blog/content/posts/2007-11-15-ssh-ssh-agent-keychain-and-cron-notes.md

 ` source $HOME/.keychain/${HOSTNAME}-sh`
 `fi`

-  * <!--more-->on machines where others are able to login as root (and hence possibly piggyback onto your private key), keychain should be started with &#8211;clear in .profile and ssh-agent shouldn&#8217;t be run.
-Use &#8211;nocolor on non-VT100 compat terminals
+  * <!--more-->on machines where others are able to login as root (and hence possibly piggyback onto your private key), keychain should be started with --clear in .profile and ssh-agent shouldn&#8217;t be run.
+Use --nocolor on non-VT100 compat terminals

   * unless **~/.hushlogin** exists, keychain will display a colourful message showing known keys being loaded on login: